MichelleCordeiro/rocketseat-explorer/stage-02-html-css/project-2extra-desafio-avancado/README.md

 </p>
 <br>

-### 👩‍💻 Project 02
+### 🏆 Challenge - Project Extra
-More concepts of HTML and CSS
+Develop website from figma layout.
-You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-02/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02-html-css/project-02/).
+You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-2extra-desafio-avancado/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02-html-css/project-2extra-desafio-avancado/).
-<br><br>

-### 🏆 Challenge
-✪ Fix bugs: the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-02-bugs-desafio-iniciante)
-✪ HTML semantics e A11y: the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-02-a11y-desafio-intermediario)
-✪ Develop website from figma layout: the challenge code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-2extra-desafio-avancado/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02-html-css/project-2extra-desafio-avancado/).
 <br><br>

 ### 📝 License